Practice Areas Birth InjuriesRequest a Free Consultation

-Birth injury is defined as any damage or injury to a child before, during, or just after the birthing process.
-These birth injuries can have lifelong consequences and can even result in infant mortality.
+Birth injury is any damage or injury to a child before, during, or just after the birthing process.
+These birth injuries can have lifelong consequences and even result in infant mortality.

-Of every 1,000 infants born in the United States, 6 to 8 of those infants are born with a birth injury.
-This means that approximately 1 in every 9,714 people in the United States are born with a birth injury.
+According to the CDC, of every 1,000 infants born in the United States, 6 to 8 are born with a birth injury.
+Approximately 1 in every 9,714 people in the United States is born with a birth injury.
 Based on this information, 28,000 children per year are born with a birth injury, which is 2,333 per month, 538 per week, 76 per day, and 3 per hour.